rcorvus/R2PY/README.md

 In order to get the Peekaboo system working, you'll need to configure OpenCV on your Raspberry Pi.
 Here are [extremely good instructions](https://www.pyimagesearch.com/2018/05/28/ubuntu-18-04-how-to-install-opencv/) on how to install everything you need, but even better if you buy his [Practical Python And OpenCV QuickStart bundle](https://www.pyimagesearch.com/practical-python-opencv/), he gives you a Raspberry Pi image file preconfigured with everything you need.
 To me, that was worth $100 in time savings right there, and his tutorials are great too.

-## Running R2.PY
-NOTE: you'll need to turn on your Xbox controller and make sure it binds to the XboxController running on your Raspberry Pi before you run R2.py

-To start:  press "Activate R2-D2" in Raspberry Pi menu

-## Control with Xbox controller
-Use left stick for controlling driving around
-Use right stick for looking around (i.e. turning his dome left and right)

 ## Configuration, Installation, and Setup notes

 Copy all files and folders (and unzip sounds) to /home/pi